You and the Legal System, Q&A

 Billy was transferred to adult court, tried by a jury, and sentenced to death for first-degree murder.
 Billy appealed his case*, which was eventually heard by the U.S. Supreme Court.
-In 1988, the court issued its decision, which remains the law today regarding juveniles and the death penalty.
+In 1988, the court issued its decision, which remained the law regarding juveniles and the death penalty until 2005.

 The court stated that the execution of any person under sixteen at the time of his or her offense would offend civilized standards of decency: “[M]inors often lack the experience, perspective, and judgment expected of adults. . . .
 The normal fifteen-year-old is not prepared to assume the full responsibilities of an adult.”
 Billy′s death sentence was set aside, and he was resentenced.

-Juveniles on death row across the country most likely will be resentenced to life with or without the possibility of parole at a future date.
+Most juveniles on death row across the country were resentenced to life with or without the possibility of parole at a future date.

 *Thompson v.
 Oklahoma, 487 U.S. 815 (1988).